 That would be Swamp Rabbit Brewery, one of a growing number of microbreweries in Greenville.
 There's also Copperhead Mountain Distillery, which produces and sells "modern moonshine" for the adult crowd.

-If Travelers Rest is a "hidden gem," says Nancy McCarrell, "it's much less hidden now."
+If Travelers Rest is a "hidden gem," it's much less hidden now."
 In 2014, Budget Travel magazine named Travelers Rest No. 4 among "coolest small towns in America."
-Says Nancy: "People tell us, ‘We always heard about it, and finally decided to come see it for ourselves."